top of page

 (YouTube)

 (Above right): Here is a recent picture of the WAND main studio and the lower sections of the original tower built in 1953.
-The original studios were built in 1952-53 and since has been added to with a number of offices across the front of the building.
+The original studios were built in 1952-53 and since has been added to several offices across the front of the building.

 (pictures from the Doug Quick Collection)